 In order for credits to apply on the salary schedule, lane changes must be approved by the Board no later than the April Board meeting.
+Forms are due to the administration by April 1st.

 PAYDAYS

 All employees are paid monthly on the first (1st) day of the month.
 Each paycheck will include earnings for all work performed through the end of the previous payroll period.
 In the event that a regularly scheduled payday falls on a day off such as a weekend or holiday, employees will receive pay on the last day of work before the regularly scheduled payday.